Skip to content

 Living in Santa Teresa

 Santa Teresa is one of South San Jose's most underrated value plays.
-Bordering Almaden Valley to the west and the Santa Teresa Hills to the south, the neighborhood includes the Rancho Santa Teresa subdivision, Santa Teresa Foothills, and Basking Ridge — all sharing a common character of mid-century ranch and split-level homes on tree-lined streets, with Santa Teresa County Park providing immediate hiking access.
+Bordering Almaden Valley to the west and the Santa Teresa Hills to the south, the neighborhood includes the Rancho Santa Teresa subdivision, Santa Teresa Foothills, and Basking Ridge, all sharing a common character of mid-century ranch and split-level homes on tree-lined streets, with Santa Teresa County Park providing immediate hiking access.
 The median home price hovers around $1.4M, meaningfully more affordable than Almaden ($2M+) while sharing similar foothill scenery and community feel.

 The location works well for buyers who can tolerate a longer commute.
 The Santa Teresa Light Rail Station provides VTA connection to North San Jose tech employers, Highway 85 connects west to Saratoga and Cupertino, and 101 runs east of the area.
 Bernal Plaza and Santa Teresa Village provide everyday shopping and dining.
-Families appreciate the strong community events at La Fuente Bernal-Gulnac-Joice Ranch and the Santa Teresa Farmers' Market.
+Residents appreciate the strong community events at La Fuente Bernal-Gulnac-Joice Ranch and the Santa Teresa Farmers' Market.

 A Saturday in Santa Teresa